WASHINGTON, D.C. — By sunset, newly appointed U.S. Sen. Cindy Hyde-Smith had been moving for over 12 hours.

 “We share the same conservative values.
 When you’re on the same team and you wear the same jersey … you think alike and you believe in the same things.
 You happen to be on the same page,” said Hyde-Smith.

-Hyde-Smith’s values can be gleaned from a review of the some 46 active bills she has co-sponsored, which include predictably conservative measures such as rolling back protections for labor unions, expanding concealed carry laws and three bills further regulating abortion.
+Hyde-Smith’s values can be gleaned from a review of the 46 active bills she has co-sponsored, which include predictably conservative measures such as rolling back protections for labor unions, expanding concealed carry laws and three bills further regulating abortion.
 Mississippi has just one clinic where abortions are performed.
-One of these bills would make it a federal crime to transport a minor across state lines for an abortion without parental permission, making it difficult for a woman under 18 to have an abortion anywhere in the country but the clinic Jackson.
+One of these bills would make it a federal crime to transport a minor across state lines for an abortion without parental permission, making it difficult for a woman under 18 to have an abortion anywhere in the country but the clinic in Jackson.

-For Hyde-Smith, who has been anti-abortion since her days as a state senator, abortion opposition is “one of those things I don’t compromise.”
+For Hyde-Smith, who has been anti-abortion since her days as a Democratic state senator, abortion opposition is “one of those things I don’t compromise.”

 “I have one child.
 I wished I had a dozen.
-But to think it’s up to a human to determine whether another human lives or not is pretty strong,” Hyde-Smith told Mississippi Today from her office on the morning she cast her final vote to confirm Kavanaugh.
+But to think it’s up to a human to determine whether another human lives or not is pretty strong,” Hyde-Smith told Mississippi Today from her office on the morning she cast her vote to confirm Kavanaugh.

 In addition, Hyde-Smith has also signed onto more than a dozen noncontroversial bipartisan bills that would directly benefit Mississippi, such as funding rural infrastructure projects, expanding care for medically fragile children and promoting agriculture and hunting.
 Hyde-Smith is the sole author of another three bills — two that benefit veterans and one that would prohibit federal funding of state gun registries.